Geometry.Net - the online learning center

 Leishmaniasis: more books (100)

-10. The successful transmission of cutaneous leishmaniasis by inoculation to man from a natural lesion occurring on a dog in India by J. A Sinton, 1938
+8. Cutaneous leishmaniasis as a natural infection of a dog in India by J. A Sinton, 1934

 101. Leishmaniasis